whyleonardo/react-start/README.md

 ### Build

-To build the App, run
+To build the App, run:

 ```bash
 npm run build